Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Theoretical Background

 \section{Theoretical Background}

-This section provides an introduction to the VAE and PU-Net, where both models maximize the lower bound on the data log-likelihood.
+This section first provides an introduction to aleatoric uncertainty quantification in segmentation.
+Then, the VAE and PU-Net are introduced, where both models maximize a lower-bound on the data log-likelihood.
+We subsequently mention several challenges that can arise during this optimization process.
 Additionally, the theory of Optimal Transport will be presented with the intention to enable the use of alternative divergence measures in latent space.
 In the remainder of this paper, we will use calligraphic letters ($\mathcal{X}$) for sets, capital letters ($X$) for random variables, and lowercase letters ($x$) for specific values.
 Furthermore, we will denote marginals as $P_X$, probability distributions as $P(X)$, and densities as $p(x)$.
 Vectors and matrices are distinguished with \textbf{boldface} characters.
-Notation for data manifolds and their probability measures have carefully been adapted from the works of~Dai~\etal~\cite{dai2019diagnosing}~and~Zheng~\etal~\cite{zheng2022learning}.